dcd6395/Chicago-Permit-Parking-and-Street-Cleaning-Database/README.md

 The final production database to load the data into was a relational database

 # Final Table
-The final table that will be used in the production are the Parking Permit Zones and Street Sweeping.
-The combine table is available for analyzation
+The final table that will be used in the production are the Parking Permit Zones and Street Sweeping the combine table is available to analyze